CZ-NIC/fred-docs/EPPReference/CommandStructure/Poll/index.rst

    (the message count), includes contents of the first (oldest) message and provides its identifier for acknowledgement.

 #.
-Then the client is supposed to confirm the receipt of this message by issuing
+The client is supposed to confirm the receipt of this message by issuing
    a poll acknowledgement with the identifier of the read message.

 #.
 The server removes the acknowledged message from the message queue and responds